On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Introduction

 \section{Introduction}

-The photon--photon scattering in vacuum occurs via the generation of virtual electron--positron pair creation resulting in vacuum polarization \cite{Electrodynamics}.
 The photon--photon scattering is one of the most important nonlinear processes in today's particle physics.
 The process breaks the linearity of the Maxwell equations and is one of the oldest predictions of quantum electrodynamics (QED).
-It is convenient to use the Heisenberg--Euler approach in QED \cite{HeisenbergEuler,Electrodynamics,Gies} to investigate such process.
+It occurs in vacuum via the generation of virtual electron--positron pair creation resulting in vacuum polarization \cite{Electrodynamics}.

-The indirect measurement of this process was achieved only very recently.
-In 2013 \cite{EnteriaSilveria, EnteriaSilveriaErratum}, it was proposed to look for the light-by-light scattering in ultra-peripheral heavy-ion collisions at the LHC.
+The indirect measurement of this process was achieved only very recently in 2017.
 Off--shell photon--photon scattering \cite{KarplusNeuman} was indirectly observed in collisions of heavy ions accelerated by standard charged particle accelerators with $4.4\,\sigma$ significance.
 See review article \cite{Baur} and results of experiments obtained with the ATLAS detector at the Large Hadron Collider \cite{Aaboudetal,Aad2019} in 2017, where the cross--section was measured and identified as compatible with standard model QED predictions \cite{EnteriaSilveriaErratum,KlusekGawenda,Dremin,Klein}.

-Such studies of fundamental physics will become possible due to the increasing availability of high power lasers.
+Such studies of fundamental physics become possible due to the increasing availability of high power lasers.
 This raises an interest in experimental observations and motivates theoretical studies of nonlinear QED in laser-laser scattering \cite{Mourou,Marklund,DiPizzaReview,BulanovEli, Tommasini,Parades,King,KogaBulanov,KarbsteinShaisultanov, GiesKarbsteinKohlfurstSeegert,BulanovCherenkov}, the interaction of relatively long wavelength radiation with X-ray photons \cite{Schlenvoigt,Shangai100PW,Heinzlliesfeld}, nonlinear laser--plasma interaction \cite{Shukla,Piazza1}, and complex problems on the boundary of nonlinear QED.

-In the limit of extremely intense electromagnetic fields, the Maxwell equations are modified due to the nonlinear process of photon-photon scattering that makes the vacuum refraction index depend on the field amplitude.
-Due to the nonlinearity of the field equations, the electromagnetic field interacts with itself and generates deformations in the light cone \cite{MeloMedeirosPompeia}.
-In the context of nonlinear electrodynamics, introducing the background field affects the propagation velocity of the electromagnetic wave and creates the birefringence effect, i.e. the speed of wave propagation depends on the wave polarization.
-The vacuum behaves as a dispersive medium in the presence of electromagnetic waves with small but finite wavenumbers \cite{Bialynicka,DittrichGies}.